viral32111/uefi-experiments/README.md

 This is going to be my collection of applications I have made from experimenting with creating UEFI executables.

 **There is currently just a single *[Hello World](hello-world/)* application.
 Check the [0.1.0 release](https://github.com/viral32111/uefi-experiments/releases/tag/0.1.0) for additional information, a screenshot, and downloads.
-However, I plan to make many more once I have optimised my toolchain.**
+However, I plan to make many more (see application to-do list below) once I have optimised my toolchain.**

 ## Background